marcelobarrosufu/kved/README.md

 * You need to use two flash sectors, with same size.
 * Your flash needs to support word granularity writings.
 * After writing into a flash position (a word) should be possible to write again, lowering bit that were high.
-This is the mechanism to invalided a register.
+This is the mechanism to invalidate a register.
-* Multiple sectors support not implemented.
+* Multiple sectors support not implemented, only a sector and his support backup sector.
 * As with many wear leveling systems, it is not desirable to use the system near maximum storage capacity.
 An effective use of 50% or less of the entries is recommended.

 ## How kved works